 Overview

-Acadia National Park would not be Acadia if not for the trees.
-The spruce and fir perched atop Otter Cliffs, the streaks of pitch pines on the ledges of the Beehive, gnarled birches on Cadillac Mountain and the jack pines at Schoodic Point, Acadia’s forests are the most common ecosystem across the park.
-They support a diversity of wildlife, a unique assemblage of plants, animals, lichen and moss.
-They protect lake and streams, clean the air and pull carbon dioxide out of the atmosphere.
-Acadia’s woods, protected for well over a century, are special for many reasons.
-Though the evergreen forest of spruce and fir covers most of the park, Acadia’s woods are not uniform.
-This is not one forest but many.
-Acadia’s trees, some of the oldest and healthiest forests in the eastern United States, is in a transition zone between northern boreal forests and southern temperate forests.
+The most common ecosystem across the park, forests support a diversity of wildlife, protect lakes and streams, clean the air, and pull carbon dioxide out of the atmosphere.
+Acadia’s woods, protected for well over a century, are special.
+Though the evergreen forest of spruce and fir covers most of the park, Acadia’s woods are not one forest, but many.
+They are some of the oldest and healthiest forests in the eastern United States.
+Acadia’s trees, in a transition zone between northern boreal forest and southern temperate forests, support a unique assemblage of plants, animals, lichen, and moss.

 While major retailers like Amazon may carry Trees of Acadia (The Past, Present, and Future of Park Forests), we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
 We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.